 How to Select

-· Soya flour can be used as-is, or, for a pleasant nutty flavour, toast it before adding it to a recipe.
-Put the soy flour in a dry skillet and cook it, stirring occasionally, over moderate heat
+• Soya flour can be used as-is, or, for a pleasant nutty flavour, it can be toasted slightly before adding to a recipe.
+To do this, put the soy flour in a dry skillet and cook it, stirring occasionally, over moderate heat.

 How to Store

 • Because soya flour must always be refrigerated, it is not often available in bulk.

 • Keep soya flour in the refrigerator for several months or in the freezer for up to a year.